PritamAich/Books-Recommendation-System/README.md

 a) Loaded the model and the books and ratings dataset.
 The recommendations are gonna be made from the books dataset.

-b) Defined a function that is gonna take a parameter input 'user_id' which is basically a unique id for each user.
+b) Defined a function that is expecting a parameter input 'user_id' which is basically a unique id for each user.
 The function will return a dataset containg the top 5 recommended books for that particlular user.

     #Defining a function that will recommend top 5 books
     def recommend(user_id):